Lavilaan/Chatbot/README.md

 Here's a preview of the chatbot interface:
 ![Chatbot Interface](./Interface.png)

-*Replace the above path with the actual path to your screenshot file in the repository.*

 ## Project Structure
 - `chatbot.py`: Main application script containing the chatbot code.
 - `requirements.txt`: List of required Python libraries.